 Free Ace the Himalaya duffel/kit bag, sun hat.

-Farewell dinner in typical Nepali Restaurant with cultural dance show.
+Farewell dinner in typical Nepali Restaurant with cultural dance performance.

 Price Does not Include

 Lunch and dinner whilst in Kathmandu and Pokhara.